On the Davenport-Heilbronn theorems and second order terms

 \begin{lemma} We have

 \end{lemma}

 Following~\cite{DH} let $\V_p$ denote the set of elements $f\in \U_p$ such that $(f,p)\neq (1^3)$.
-Then it is clear from the above arguments that the elements of $\V_p$ correspond to maximal orders in \'etale cubic algebras over $\Q$ in which $p$ does not totally ramify.
+Then it is clear from the above arguments that the elements of $\V_p$ correspond to orders in \'etale cubic algebras over $\Q$ that are maximal at $p$ and in which $p$ does not totally ramify.
 The set $\V_p$ plays an important role in understanding the 3-torsion in the class groups of cubic fields (see Section 8).